 The enthusiasm I had for a summer at home with the family interspersed with climbing trips was epic.
 And it passed with as much enjoyment as anticipated.
 Come the return to school, I was left with ample time during the day.

-Initially I used the time to ebay off our old baby toys, car seats, strollers etc which take up space in the garage.
+Initially, I used the time to ebay off our old baby toys, car seats, strollers etc which were taking up space in the garage.
 That filled a few weeks.
 Then I switched to DIY jobs, then gardening, then… you get the drift.

 At some point I started to realise my time off work had somehow become a well structured job with daily chores and targets to meet.
-I ceased this right away when I realised, however suddenly taking away the structure and rewards initially brought a strong anxiety to my days.
+I ceased this right away when I realised – however, suddenly taking away the structure and rewards from my daily routine initially brought a strong anxiety to my days.

 It took a good while to sit and just be with the uncomfortableness of what I was feeling.
 Holding myself back from filling the space with something new to do.
 Letting the self-judgment of being idle to pass.